AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 architectures.
 Not all architectures have a flat address space directly referenced by numeric values, although that is common.
 Some are represented by a base address plus an offset, for example.
-Therefore, the representation for type Address is hidden from us, the clients.
+Therefore, the representation for type :ada:`Address` is hidden from us, the clients.
 Consequently we cannot simply treat address values as numeric values.
 Don't worry, though.
 The operations we need are provided.